Running CFDDFC with the AWS Console

 The easy way to create a cluster of instances running CFDDFC is to use the command line interface (CLI).
 The CLI provides a cluster

-subcommand enable the user to add slave instances to a running master instance.
+subcommand enable the user to add secondary instances to a running main instance.
 The instructions on this page demonstrate creating a cluster of 4 instances.
-The cluster is formed of 1 master instance attached to the storage for the entire CFD simulation, and 3 slave instances with minimal attached storage.
+The cluster is formed of 1 main instance attached to the storage for the entire CFD simulation, and 3 secondary instances with minimal attached storage.
 Using the CFDDFC CLI, the user would first launch an instance with the launch subcommand, e.g. with c5n.18xlarge

 and 300 GB of storage: